breycarr/url_shortener/README.md

 - [x] It validates that URL is currently present in the hash
     * If not it returns an error message
 - [x] If the URL is valid, it returns the original URL
-- [] It redirects the caller to the original URL

 Input | Output
 -|-